snapcrafters/obs-studio/README.md

-*The Input Overlay plugin is not shipped by default in the OBS Studio snap because it introduced excessive CPU utilisation when bundled, although works fine as a user installed plugin.
+*The Input Overlay plugin is not shipped by default in the OBS Studio snap because it introduced excessive CPU utilisation when bundled, although works fine as a user-installed plugin.
 So we've made it as easy as possible to add it yourself should you need it.*